top of page

 The following IPSec settings are known to work reliably.
 While some configurations using AES-GCM 128 and 256 are supported, AES-GCM 192 is not supported on Rocky Linux.
 If you plan to deviate from this setup, be sure to confirm that your chosen ciphers are supported on both Windows and Linux.

-Crucial!
 A step-by-step guide for setting up IPSec in a Windows Domain is available in Part 4.
 I strongly recommend following that guide before attempting to add Linux to the mix.

-IPSec Settings in GPO - Just for info
+IPSec Settings in GPO - Just for Info

-Open GPO Management and navigate to the IPSec policies and edit
+Open GPO Management and navigate to the IPSec policies and edit:

 • Computer Configuration > Policies > Windows Settings > Security Settings